2D Data Objects

 A = astra.data2d.get(id)

-This fetches the data object as a 2D array with dtype float32.
+Fetch the data object as a 2D array with float32 dtype.

 A = astra_mex_data2d('get', id);